May 27, 2020

 Speakers were included in each space, which can be used to play appropriate music, block other noise with white, pink or brown noise, and transmit company information without gathering all employees into one congested area.

 Furniture arrangement was also highly considered.
 As such, workstations were organized in an organic pattern, staggering entry points and eliminating a single path of travel to each workstation.
-This gives individuals more space to move around within a cluster of stations and visitors can comfortably collaborate without being too close or concerned about someone moving past them.
+This gives individuals more space to move around within a cluster of stations, allowing visitors to comfortably collaborate without being too close or concerned about someone moving past them.

 In the conference room, we eliminated the main table and provided individual seating options with a work table.
 Arranged in a circle, meeting participants can collaborate with a central focus while maintaining social distancing.
 Antibacterial treated, semi-transparent curtains create a sense of security and encourage social distancing while collaborating.
 Lockers provided for employees give space for personal items to be kept in the office, eliminating the need for items to travel in and out of the office and further reducing opportunities for contamination.